Trump steps up attacks on his own party while ignoring the Democrats

-WASHINGTON — President Donald Trump's stepped up attacks against Senate Republicans in a campaign rally in Arizona Tuesday night are threatening the fall's busy legislative agenda and any cooperation that remains between them.
+WASHINGTON — President Donald Trump's stepped-up attacks against Senate Republicans are threatening the fall's busy legislative agenda and any cooperation that remains between them.

-In a raucous speech, Trump endorsed a government shutdown, criticized both of the state's GOP senators, called out Majority Leader Mitch McConnell by name and once again called for drastic changes to the rules governing the upper chamber of Congress.
+In a raucous speech Tuesday night followed up by Wednesday morning tweets, Trump endorsed a government shutdown, criticized both of the state's GOP senators, called out Majority Leader Mitch McConnell by name and once again called for drastic changes to the rules governing the upper chamber of Congress.

+By Wednesday evening, however, the White House put out a statement that said Trump and McConnell "remain united on many shared priorities, "including middle class tax relief, strengthening the military, constructing a southern border wall, and other important issues."
+The statement also promised the two would hold previously scheduled meetings this month.

-The onslaught of criticism continues to erode a relationship between Senate Republicans and the White House that has grown more tense in recent weeks, especially after a series of failures on health care reform.
-And the president took out his frustration in front of a crowd of supporters in Phoenix.
+But the onslaught of criticism continues to erode a relationship between Senate Republicans and the White House that has grown more tense in recent weeks, especially after a series of failures on health care reform.
+And the president took out his frustration in front of a crowd of supporters in Phoenix Tuesday.

 Reviving one of his biggest campaign promises, Trump pressed Congress to build a wall on the nation's southern border, threatening to shut down the government if Congress doesn’t move forward.